DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * This should match how NPQ contracts are versioned and updated, but there will be more to it in ECF.

+### Status 🙅

+Not addressed yet.
+Will be tackled when the lead provider API and finance functions are built.

 ## Determining a cohort for a participant

 The cohort lives on the profile, schedule and school cohort, and in induction